Saigesp/aws-developer-cert/EC2.md

 1. Launch a replacement instance on a new Dedicated Host from your most recent AMI.
 2. Migrate all of the necessary data to the replacement instance.
-3. Terminate the original instance on the impaired Dedicated Host.</p>
+3. Terminate the original instance on the impaired Dedicated Host.

 ## Placement Group